troy-west/apache-kafka-three-ways/README.md

 #### Solve the mystery of the Numbers Stations!

+What use a highly available, linearly scalable, near real-time Message Broker if your streaming compute doesn't share the same fundamental design goals?

-After a shorter presentation on the big ideas behind the Processor API and Kafka Streams we dig into [troy-west/apache-kafka-number-stations](https://github.com/troy-west/apache-kafka-number-stations) (or the Clojure variant).
+We talk briefly about the big ideas behind the Processor API and Kafka Streams, sharing our experience with Apache Storm and evolution in this space.

+Then we dig into real, practical code.
+Introducing the mystery of [troy-west/apache-kafka-number-stations](https://github.com/troy-west/apache-kafka-number-stations) (or the Clojure variant).

-We look at the output of the secret radio, send 1.5M messages to local Kafka, then progressively fix unit-tests as we build a streaming compute application that filters, branches, maps, groups, windows, and aggregates data until we have decoded the secret message.
+We inspect the secret radio, send 1.5M messages to local Kafka, then progressively fix unit-tests as we build a streaming compute application that filters, branches, maps, groups, windows, and aggregates data until we have decoded the secret message.